There are a lot of different ways to advertise your brand and product.

+For companies with a larger budget, buying a broadcast spot is an excellent way to build brand awareness and communicate their value to consumers.
 For businesses that can afford the high price tag associated with broadcast advertising, the potential attention it brings is a brand is a worthwhile investment.
 However, without a direct path to sales, broadcast is a tool for awareness, not a sales-driver.

 However, many advertisers have started to use outdoor ads as a way to connect the real world with the digital world.
-Whether it's through a QR code or apps like SnapChat and Instagram, businesses are using technology to engage passers-by and drive them to something instantly, enabling a conversation between consumers and a brand.
+Whether it's through a QR code or apps like Snapchat and Instagram, businesses are using technology to engage passers-by and drive them to something instantly, enabling a conversation between consumers and a brand.

 Want to learn more about how advertising can impact your business?
 Check out this compilation of over 40 advertising statistics to enhance your strategy in 2019.